BotchedPleb/BIO_350_F25/README.md

 - Log the function and graphed it
 - Used if statements within a for loop to simulate population growth
 - Graphed the duckweed population

+IC Assignment 3: Chapter 3 of Ecology Handbook
+- Created a a Logistic  Model
+- Ran into some tech difficulties